LunarG/VulkanTools/layersvt/device_simulation.md

 The schema permits additional top-level sections to be optionally included in configuration files;
 any additional top-level sections will be ignored by DevSim.

-The schema defines basic range checking for common Vulkan data types, but it cannot detect if a particular configuration makes no sense.
+The schemas define basic range checking for common Vulkan data types, but they cannot detect if a particular configuration makes no sense.
 If a configuration defines capabilities beyond what the actual device is natively capable of providing, the results are undefined.
 DevSim has some simple checking of configuration values and writes debug messages (if enabled) for values that are incompatible with the capabilities of the actual device.